etchteam/offline-ux/src/caching-content.md

 ### Update cache content on detected file changes

-Workbox has a concept called "precache" which is a set of files that will be downloaded and cached on the service worker "install" event.
+Workbox has a concept called "precaching".
+It involves defining a set of files along with version info that will be downloaded and cached on the service worker "install" event.

 It's possible to manually change the current service worker to use precaching, here's how it would look...